virtualstores/ios-sdk/ios.md

 `Using Swift 5.5`

-1. Using Xcode 11 go to File > Swift Packages > Add Package Dependency
+1. Using Xcode 13 go to File > Add packages...
 2. Paste the project URL in search bar: [https://github.com/virtualstores/ios-sdk](https://github.com/virtualstores/ios-sdk)
 3. Click on next and select the project target